fpvandoorn/fpvandoorn.github.io/postdoc.md

 ## Qualifications:

-* You should have a PhD in mathematics before the starting date of the postdoc.
+* You should have a PhD in mathematics or computer science before the starting date of the postdoc.
 * Solid experience in the formalization of mathematics.
 * A working proficiency in English.
 Knowledge of German is not necessary.